microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 #### get_entity_schema()

 This method is called by the Semantic Kernel framework automatically, when instructed to do so by the LLM, to fetch the full schema definitions for a given entity.
 This returns a JSON string of the chosen entity which allows the LLM to understand the column definitions and their associated metadata.
 This can be called in parallel for multiple entities.

 #### run_sql_query()

+This method is called by the Semantic Kernel framework automatically, when instructed to do so by the LLM, to run a SQL query against the given database.
+It returns a JSON string containing a row wise dump of the results returned.
+These results are then interpreted to answer the question.

+## Vector Based SQL Plugin

+This approach allows the system to scale without significantly increasing the number of tokens used within the system prompt.
+Indexing and running an AI Search instance consumes additional cost, compared to the prompt based approach.

+### vector_based_sql_plugin.py

+The `./plugins/vector_based_sql_plugin/vector_based_sql_plugin.py` contains 3 key methods to power the Vector Based Text2SQL engine.

+#### Indexing

+`./deploy_ai_search/text_2_sql.py` contains the scripts to deploy and index the data dictionary for use within the plugin.
+See instructions in `./deploy_ai_search/README.md`.

+#### system_prompt()

+This method simply returns a pre-made system prompt that contains optimised and working instructions for the LLM.
+This system prompt for the plugin is added to the main prompt file at runtime.

+The **target_engine** is passed to the prompt, along with **engine_specific_rules** to ensure that the SQL queries generated work on the target engine.

+#### get_entity_schema()

+This method is called by the Semantic Kernel framework automatically, when instructed to do so by the LLM, to search the AI Search instance with the given text.
+The LLM is able to pass the key terms from the user query, and retrieve a ranked list of the most suitable entities to answer the question.

+The search text passed is vectorised against the entity level **Description** columns.
+A hybrid Semantic Reranking search is applied against the **EntityName**, **Entity**, **Columns/Name** fields.

+#### run_sql_query()